 Another group member reported that when she consumes nightshades, her finger joints swell to nearly double in size.
 She can’t bend her fingers and has overall joint pain.

-Several people in the nightshade sensitive group reported that once they completely eliminated nightshades from their diets, they had relief from psoriasis outbreaks.
+Several people in the nightshade sensitive group reported that once they eliminated nightshades from their diets, they had relief from psoriasis outbreaks.
 Similarly, many reported less occurrence of acne, eczema, rashes and general itchiness after giving up dietary nightshades.

 Perhaps the most interesting thing we learned was that many people claim that nightshade foods cause severe migraine headaches.
 In the nightshade support group, we read numerous accounts of those who had suffered migraines for years.
 When they eliminated nightshades, their migraines completely went away.